KalobTaulien/wagtail-tinypng/README.md

 # watail-tinypng
-`wagtail-tinypng` optimizes the original uploaded image and removes old renditions so they can be re-created using a smaller file source.
+`wagtailtinypng` optimizes the original uploaded image and removes old renditions so they can be re-created using a smaller file source.

 **Note:** Currently this only support locally served files.

 ![](images/preview.gif)

 ## Installation
-1. `pip install wagtail-tinypng`
+1. `pip install wagtailtinypng`
 2. Add `wagtail_tinypng` to your `INSTALLED_APPS` like so:
     ```
     INSTALLED_APPS = [